bansallab/vaccinetracking/vacc_data/README.md

 - The data for these states are from a data aggregator.
 The dates for which this data is available for each state is used; for any dates before the earliest available date for each state, the CDC data is used.
 Additionally there are a handful of counties where CDC > State so we use CDC data for those to capture vaccinations at by Veterans Affairs, the DoD, the Bureau of Prisons or the Indian Health Service.

 HI
-- Doesn't have county data, but there is little within-state variation, so just downscaled state coverage values (from CDC state data)
+- Doesn't have county data, but there is little within-state variation, so we have downscaled state coverage values (from CDC state data) using population weighting.
+(We note that the CDC has added some county-level data for HI since Oct 22 2021, but these data seem to have errors, so we are not currently using them)

 WV
 - We only have most recent weeks of corrected data.
 So we scale up incorrect CDC data time series to corrected end points.